ThoughtWorks-SEA/developer-training/docs/javascript/promises.md

 // make use of the result
 ```

 However, suppose the 3 tasks (login/find/save) are all asynchronous tasks, you cannot get the results right away after start executing a task.
-You have to provide some callbacks to process the results becomes ready.
+You have to provide some callbacks to process the results after they are ready.

 The nested callbacks easily leads to the callback-hell approach: